-A single mom, an immigrant to my city from a country on the African continent, listened to me share about special time and decided to put it into action with her family.
-This mom had three children and was also juggling full-time work.
-She was also worried about her middle child, a daughter, who was getting into fights at school and causing disruption in her classes.
+A single mom listened to me share about special time and decided to put it into action with her family.
+This mom had three children, had recently moved to a new country and was juggling a new job.
+She was also worried about her middle child, her daughter, who was getting into fights at school and causing disruption in her classes.

 This mom decided that “special time” for her family would look like a 30 minute block of time each evening after dinner.
 She had all three of the children go outside into a backyard space together.
 Each child would get 10 minutes one-on-one with their mom.
 They would walk up and down the back alley, or if they wished, practice their biking skills on the one family bike with her at their side while the other two siblings waited their turn behind the fence in the yard.
 She listened to them talk about their days, encouraged their growing bike skills and they’d talk together about whatever was on the child’s mind.
 This became a consistent part of the evening routine.